vaquarkhan/microservices-recipes-a-free-gitbook/reference/bibliography.md

 **Content Licensing**: This bibliography includes references to open-source projects, academic papers, and commercial products.
 All citations are provided for educational purposes under fair use doctrine.
 No content from cited sources has been reproduced verbatim beyond standard quotation limits (30 consecutive words maximum).

-**Copyright Notice**: The Khan Pattern™, Revised VaquarKhan Index (RVx), and Khan Microservices Maturity Model (KM3™) are proprietary methodologies developed by Viquar Khan.
-Copyright © 2017-2026 by Viquar Khan.
-All rights reserved.
+**Copyright Notice**: The Adaptive Granularity Strategy (Author's Method), Service Decomposition Workflow (Author's Method), Microservices Maturity Assessment (Author's Method), and Revised VaquarKhan Index (RVx) are proprietary methodologies developed by Viquar Khan.
+The book content is © 2017-2026 by Viquar Khan.
+Methodology attribution is asserted without trademark claims.

 ---